AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 Then call {api:anychart.scales.LinearColor#colors}colors(){api} to set two colors, the first one indicating 0, and the second one indicating the maximum heat.
 Tiles are colored automatically in different mixtures of these two colors, and if you do not specify them, the default colors of the linear color scale are used.

-Finally, call {api:anychart.charts.TreeMap#colorScale}colorScale(){api} to set your scale as the color scale of the chart, and {api:anychart.charts.TreeMap#colorRange}colorRange(){api} to add a **color range**.
+Finally, call {api:anychart.charts.TreeMap#colorScale}colorScale(){api} to set your scale as the color scale of the chart.

+Optionally, you can use {api:anychart.charts.TreeMap#colorRange}colorRange(){api} to add a **color range** - a special interactive element representing the color scale.
 With the linear color scale, it looks like a gradient from the first to the second color.
+You can find the available settings here: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.

 In the following sample, there is a Treemap with a linear color scale and a color range: